Competition and Consumer Act 2010: Part IV: Restrictive Trade Practices

 A priority of ACCC enforcement action in recent years has been cartels.
 The ACCC has in place an immunity policy, which grants immunity from prosecution to the first party in a cartel to provide information to the ACCC allowing it to prosecute.
-This policy recognizes the difficulty in gaining information/evidence about price-fixing behaviours.
+This policy recognises the difficulty in gaining information/evidence about price-fixing behaviours.

 Part IVB: Industry Codes

 Part IVB allows the Australian government to prescribe Industry Codes, and breach of these codes is a breach of the Act.
 The ACCC administers ongoing compliance with these codes.
 There are currently three codes made under this part: